The #OMN is not a product — It’s a path you walk

 Rebuilding Radical, Grassroots Media

-Creating and supporting decentralized codebase like the #OMN, we have already taken the first step on this with the #Fediverse for a community already exist outside the old walled gardens of the #dotcons, #Facebook and #Twitter.
-This is the path of encouraging open protocols that allow interconnectivity without corporate gatekeepers.
+Creating and supporting decentralized codebase like the #OMN, in this path we have already taken the first step on this with the #Fediverse for a community which already exist outside the old walled gardens of the #dotcons, #Facebook and #Twitter.
+This is the path of encouraging #4opens protocols that allow interconnectivity without corporate gatekeepers.
 It’s challenging opaque decision-making by insisting on community-driven governance.
 Our current problem is that our tools aren’t built with openness and transparency, thus they will always be vulnerable to co-option and corporate capture.

 We don’t need permission from corporations, #NGOs, or governments to organize, publish, and communicate, we need tools, tactics, and commitment.
 To reclaim radical politics, we need to build and experiment with our own independent media infrastructure, like the #indymediaback project.
 Engage in direct action rather than waiting for institutions to change from within, to encourage self-sufficiency in media production, hosting, and distribution.